f5devcentral/f5-xc-terraform-examples/workflow-guides/telemetry/f5-xc-telemetry-prometheus/README.rst

    |        - terraform destroy                                                                                     |
    +----------------------------------------------------------------------------------------------------------------+

-**Note:** This automation only deals with collecting metrics data from F5 Distributed Cloud(XC), assuming there already exists LBs handling traffic in the namespace provided as user input.
+**Note: This automation only deals with collecting metrics data from F5 Distributed Cloud(XC), assuming there already exists LBs handling traffic in the namespace provided as user input**